conduit-innovation/conman/README.md

 # Conman

-A connection manager.
+A connection managing monitor.

 ## Installation

 - NodeJS >= 8.x.x

-`npm install -g conman`
+`npm install -g conman-monitor`

 ## Overview

-Conman monitors network interfaces and ICMP ping availability of hosts, and then runs a command on failure of either.
+Conman monitors network interfaces and ICMP ping availability of hosts, and then runs a command on failure of either to restart the interface, or do something else.

 You can set the configuration by passing an argument to `conman`.
 Eg. `conman config.json`.
 An example config JSON file is below: